It is an antacid that neutralizes and reduces acidity and indigestion by relieving stomach acid.

 Interactions with magaldrate

 Avoid taking any medication within 1 to 2 hours after taking an antacid.
-The antacid can interfere with the absorption of any other medication .
+The antacid can interfere with the absorption of any other medicines.

-If an overdose is suspected, call your local poison control center or emergency room immediately .
+Call your local poison control center or emergency room if an overdose is suspected.

-Too much antacid can increase the amount of acid produced by the stomach and could be fatal.
+Too much antacid can increase the amount of acid produced by the stomach and be fatal.

 If you miss a dose, take it as soon as you remember it.
-If the time comes for the next dose, do not take both.
-In this case skip the missed dose and resume your usual dosing schedule .
+If the time comes for the following amount, do not take both.
+In this case, skip the missed dose and resume your usual dosing schedule.

-The liquid version of this medication can be stored in the refrigerator to improve taste.
+The liquid version of this medication can be stored in the refrigerator to improve the taste.